shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 At the root of a Toolkit pipeline is the environment configuration.
 Within a Toolkit pipeline configuration, the environment configuration files are where you define which Toolkit apps are available within different DCCs and customize the settings for each.
 This document is a complete reference to the structure and function of the environment configuration files.
 It covers the Toolkit concept of *environments* for configuring different workflows within a project, configuration structure, file referencing, and ways to discover what customizations are available.

+{% include info title="Note" content="While this document acts as a reference to the environment configuration files, you can  see a step-by-step example of editing a configuration setting in the [Toolkit Basics Guide on Editing a pipeline configuration](./learning-resources/guides/editing_app_setting.md)." %}

 ## What is an environment?

 The Shotgun Toolkit platform provides a fully customizable set of integrations for commonly used content creation software with which you can build your studio pipeline.
 Within a project’s configuration, you can specify which software packages have integrations, which specific Toolkit apps are available in each, and your options for each app, building out artists workflows to suit your studio’s needs.